JodaOrg/joda-beans-maven-plugin/README.md

 Version 0.7.3 and beyond of the plugin generates code using the Joda-Beans version in the project classpath.
 If the project does not have the dependency available then generation is skipped.

+Version 1.2.0 and beyond offers a goal `generate-no-resolve` that reads the property `joda.beans.version` and resolves the dependency in the local repository.
+The version is defaulted to v2.5.0 of Joda-Beans.

+### Release process

+* Update version (README.md, not pom.xml)
+* Commit and push
+* `mvn clean release:clean release:prepare release:perform`